Veinar/envcloak/docs/sha_validation.md

 ⚠️ The `--no-sha-validation` flag disables integrity checks, allowing decryption to proceed even for corrupted files.
 This may result in untrustworthy outputs.

----

-## Adding Documentation References

-### Main README Updates

-In the **Decrypting Variables** and **Best Practices** sections, add the following sentence:

-> EnvCloak includes SHA validation to ensure the integrity of encrypted files and their content.
-For details, see [SHA Checksum Mechanism](./docs/sha_checksum.md).

----

 ## Best Practices for SHA Validation